zinzloun/THM_WriteUP/RTM_Capstone/README.md

 On the attacker machine I added the following routes:

 	ip route add 10.200.89.51/32 dev ligolo_rdc & ip route add 10.200.89.52/32 dev ligolo_rdc & ip route add 10.200.89.61/32 dev ligolo_rdc
-Then I tried to login as the it.supportea user to the jmp host, using remmina; even if we are Enterprise Admins it seems that we cannot access the jump box, so I added a new user to the Tier 0 Admins group form the bankdc server:
+Then I tried to login as it.supportea user to the jmp host, using remmina; even if we are Enterprise Admins it seems that we cannot access the jump box, so I added a new user to the Tier 0 Admins group in the bankdc server:

 	net user it.support_bank Password2@ /ADD /DOMAIN
  	net group "Tier 0 Admins" it.support_bank /ADD /DOMAIN